 What do you like to eat?
 Find the recipe, buy the ingredients and give it a shot at home.
 My new book has a whole chapter on how to prepare foods to make easy everyday healthy meals.
 The first step in food security is to know how to make what you like to eat.

 Ideally, you want preserve the ingredients for your diet when they are plentiful and least expensive.
 Most vegetables are fruits are plentiful and least expensive now.
 Buy extras and a box of freezer bags, you will see how easy it is to put up food for later.
-Buy what you like to eat, t
+Buy what you like to eat, there is no use freezing spinach for the winter if you don't like the way it tastes.

 We like pepper steak and greek salad in the winter so I freeze peppers.
 Wash and dry them.
 Cut them in rings, discard the top.
 The seeds are edible.
 If you cut them into smaller bits the extra moisture makes them stick together when frozen.
 If you cut them in rings, then when you need them, take out what you need.
 If you need small pieces it is very east to break them off the frozen rings.